Blog-Reference and Blog-Reference adapted to context

-It is pretty obvious that economists from Smith/Ricardo via Keynes to MMT and finally to Barkley Rosser never understood what macroeconomic profit is and by consequence thoroughly messed up Distribution Theory.
+It is pretty obvious that economists from Smith/Ricardo via Keynes to MMT and finally to Barkley Rosser never understood what macroeconomic profit is and as a consequence thoroughly messed up Distribution Theory.

 I wonder how it could escape your attention that the sectoral balances equation MMTers proudly present on any occasion#3 is proto-scientific garbage and that macroeconomics is provably false since Keynes.#4

-#1 MMT is ALWAYS a bad deal for the 99-percenters
+#1 Deficit-spending/money-creation is ALWAYS a bad deal for WeThePeople

 #2 Essentials of Constructive Heterodoxy: Profit

 #3 Down with idiocy!

 #4 The demise of phony experts: macroeconomics is provably false